-We have audited the compliance of Rainbow Rider with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to its major federal program for the year ended December 31, 2009.
+We have audited Rainbow Rider's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on its major federal program for the year ended December 31, 2010.
 Rainbow Rider's major federal program is identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
 Compliance with the requirements of laws, regulations, contracts, and grants applicable to its major federal program is the responsibility of Rainbow Rider's management.
 Our responsibility is to express an opinion on Rainbow Rider's compliance based on our audit.

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Those standards and OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
 An audit includes examining, on a test basis, evidence about Rainbow Rider's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
-Our audit does not provide a legal determination on Rainbow Rider's compliance with those requirements.
+Our audit does not provide a legal determination of Rainbow Rider's compliance with those requirements.

-In our opinion, Rainbow Rider complied, in all material respects, with the requirements referred to above that are applicable to its major federal program for the year ended December 31, 2009.
+In our opinion, Rainbow Rider complied, in all material respects, with the requirements referred to above that could have a direct and material effect on its major federal program for the year ended December 31, 2010.